nrth3rnlb/picard-plugin-title_cleaner_ost/shelves/README.md

 ## Description

-The **Shelves** plugin adds virtual shelf management to MusicBrainz Picard, allowing you to organize your music files by top-level folders (shelves) in your music library.
+The **Shelves** plugin adds virtual shelf management to MusicBrainz Picard, allowing you to organise your music files by top-level folders (shelves) in your music library.

-Think of your music library as a physical library with different shelves - one for your standard collection, one for incoming/unprocessed music, one for Christmas music, etc.
+Think of your music library as a physical library with different shelves — one for your standard collection, one for incoming/unprocessed music, one for Christmas music, etc.

 ## Features